108 Leonard: Private office building

 After New York Life vacated 346 Broadway, the building started to attract clothing firms.
 Among these companies was A. A. Smith & Son, which had been one of the building's first tenants but had moved out during the 1910s.
-The building's tenants included three outerwear producers at the end of 1930, and Charles F. Noyes Company took over as the building's leasing agent the same year.
+The building's tenants included three outerwear producers at the end of 1930, and the Charles F. Noyes Company took over as the building's leasing agent the same year.
 Several city government agencies then leased space in the building, including the Department of Water Supply (which leased the basement, 11th, and 12th floors); the Department of Public Welfare; and the Department of Finance's Emergency Revenue division.
 Other tenants around this time included the Veterans Voters League.
 When the New York state government's Mortgage Commission Servicing Corporation leased four floors in 1935, the structure was renamed the Mortgage Commission Servicing Corporation Building.
 The corporation moved into the building that December and leased two more stories shortly afterward, occupying half of the structure.

 The building was fully occupied in the early 1940s.
 The New York branch of the federal government's Veterans Administration moved into 346 Broadway in 1942, leasing four floors with an option for four more.
 The VA expanded its space the next year, and it occupied the entirety of 346 Broadway and the neighboring 350 Broadway by 1944.
 New York Life sold the building in August 1945 to the City Investing Company, led by Robert Dowling.
-According to The New York Times, this was the first major sale of a property in New York City after the end of World War II in the Pacific.
 The building was renovated around 1947, when steam pipes and electric elevators were installed.
 Charles F. Noyes and the City Investing Company each owned a 50 percent stake in the building until 1948, when Noyes gave his ownership stake to the Jessie Smith Noyes Foundation to fund scholarships for college students.

-The East New York Savings Bank placed a $1 million mortgage loan on the building in 1951, and the VA office in the building was transferred to Philadelphia the same year.
+The East New York Savings Bank placed a $1 million mortgage loan on the building in 1951.
+The VA office in the building was transferred to Philadelphia the same year.
 The City Investing Company sold 346 Broadway to New York Equities, a syndicate led by David Rapoport, at the beginning of 1952.
 At the time, the building was valued at $1 million, while the land was worth an additional $1.6 million.
 During this decade, tenants included the Office of Price Stabilization, as well as recruitment offices for the United States Navy and the United States Marine Corps.
 In addition, the United States Agency for International Development opened a recruitment office in the main lobby in 1967.